AI-Hypercomputer/xpk/README.md

 ### FUSE
 A FUSE adapter lets you mount and access Cloud Storage buckets as local file systems, so applications can read and write objects in your bucket using standard file system semantics.

-To use the GCS FUSE with XPK user needs to create a [Storage Bucket](https://console.cloud.google.com/storage/).
+To use the GCS FUSE with XPK you need to create a [Storage Bucket](https://console.cloud.google.com/storage/).

-Once it's ready user can use `xpk attach` command to attach to FUSE storage instance:
+Once it's ready you can use `xpk attach` command to attach to FUSE storage instance:

 ```shell
 python3 xpk.py storage attach test-storage --project=$PROJECT \